Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 18. Not Installing Door Bumpers

 You've spent weeks painting your kitchen cabinets, so don't forget to protect the paint with new door bumpers.
-Most cabinet doors already have door bumpers on them, but they usually fall off when you clean and sand the doors.
-Without door bumpers, the paint will chip over time from repeated contact with the frame when the door's closed.
+Most cabinet doors already have door bumpers on them, but they fall off when you clean and sand the doors.
+Without door bumpers, the paint will chip when the door's closed.

 19. Repainting Cabinets With Peeling Paint